open-marketplace-applications/community/README.md

   <br>
 </p>

 # Community

 This is a news page for the #OMA community.
 With all information about governance, meetings, and contributors.

 ## Contributors

-This is a list will all persons, who participate in the #oma project in any case.
+This is a list with all the people participating in the #oma project.

 | GitHub Name                           | Role               | Discord Handle | Skills                                                           |
 | ------------------------------------- | ------------------ | -------------- | ---------------------------------------------------------------- |